kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 This is the way you can provide additional functionality to a ASP.NET Core web through the request pipeline.
 You are able to manipulate the request or even the response using Middlewares.

 The `AuthenticationMiddleware` for example tries to request user information from the request.
-If it does not find any, it asked the client about it by sending a specific response back to the client.
+If it doesn't find any, it asked the client about it by sending a specific response back to the client.
 If it finds some, it adds the information to the request context and makes it available to the entire application this way.

 ## What else can we do using Middlewares?